VaLiD: Mitigating the Hallucination of Large Vision Language Models by Visual Layer Fusion Contrastive Decoding: Introduction

-Taking the counting task as an example, the extent of hallucination in LVLMs is closely tied to their ability to perceive visual information.
-As shown in Figure \ref{fig:intro}, LVLM produces incorrect answers when relying on features from the standard visual output layer.
-In contrast, they make correct inferences when using features from earlier visual hidden layers.
-This observation suggests the vision encoder successfully extracts key features from the image, particularly in earlier layers.
-However, as this information propagates toward the output layer, it may become distorted or subject to interference, resulting in errors in the final response.
+Taking the visual counting task as an example, where the hallucination of LVLM is closely tied to its visual perception capabilities.
+As shown in Figure \ref{fig:intro}, LVLM generates incorrect answers when relying on the features from the standard visual output layer.
+In contrast, utilizing features from earlier visual hidden layers leads to correct inferences.
+This observation indicates that although the vision encoder captures key features in earlier layers, this information may become distorted as it propagates through the network, ultimately resulting in errors in the final decoding process.

-Inspired by this finding, we propose a novel hallucination mitigation method: Visual-Layer Fusion Contrastive Decoding (VaLiD).
-This approach utilizes uncertainty as a guide for selecting visual hidden layers, and employs contrastive decoding to compare the reference distribution derived from visual hidden layers with the original distribution from the standard visual output layer.
-This contrastive process enables the model to self-correct distortions in the visual encoding process, ultimately increasing the probability of correct decoding and enhancing the reliability and accuracy of the generated text.
+We identify this phenomenon as \textbf{Visual Encoding Distortion}, and observe it across different LVLMs (see Table \ref{tab:sec3.1-edr}).
+This finding suggests that hallucinations in LVLMs may originate at the initial stage of visual perception.
+To address this challenge, we propose Visual-Layer Fusion Contrastive Decoding (VaLiD), a novel hallucination mitigation method from vision encoder perspective.
+Specifically, we try to identify and utilize information from the distorted visual layers.
+We then adopt a contrastive decoding approach to mitigate the adverse effects of inaccurate visual information, thereby enhancing decoding accuracy and improving the reliability of the generated content.

-Our contribution are summarized as follows: (1) We highlight the significance of the vision encoder in LVLM inference stage and investigate LVLMs' hallucinations from the perspective of visual encoding.
-(2) We demonstrate the existence of visual information distortion during encoding process across multiple LVLMs, showing its significant contribution to hallucinations in model responses.
-(3) We propose a training-free method, VaLiD, that leverages uncertainty to guide the construction of reference distributions, which are then compared with the original distribution to correct hallucinated responses.
-(4) Extensive experimental evaluations demonstrate that VaLiD effectively reduces hallucinations and enhances the reliability of generated text, achieving state-of-the-art performance compared to baseline methods.
+Our contributions are summarized as follows: (1) We emphasize the critical role of the vision encoder in the LVLM inference stage and identify a common phenomenon, Visual Encoding Distortion, observed across different LVLMs.
+(2) We analyze the impact of visual encoding distortion on model hallucinations, which motivates us to introduce VaLiD, the first visual-centric hallucination mitigation approach.
+(3) Extensive experiments demonstrate that VaLiD effectively reduces hallucinations and enhances the reliability of generated content, achieving state-of-the-art performance compared to baseline methods.